ihmeuw/vivarium_census_prl_synth_pop/README.rst

 pipeline.
 If it is not included, then it will launch the pipeline on the current node.

-Note: if when running with ``--jobmon`` causes a No route to host error, it is possible that jobmon did not get installed correctly.
-In this event,
+Note: if when running with ``--jobmon`` causes a 'No route to host' or 'Unexpected status code 404' error, it is likely that jobmon did not get installed correctly.
+In this event, manually install and configure:

    (vivarium_census_prl_synth_pop) :~$ pip install pip install jobmon_installer_ihme==<version>
    (vivarium_census_prl_synth_pop) :~$ <jobmon-config-command>